 Playerpro is the most intuitive music player app for the average user.
 It pulls all of your content on your phone and immediately categorizes it so you don’t have to worry about a thing.
 The app also offers support for videos, beating out some of the other high-profile music player apps on the market.
 And installing the separate DSP pack gives a noticeable impact on audio quality.

-Poweramp also has a pretty nifty customization thing going on with themes support which can be downloaded from playstore. its ui may look a bit cluttered at frst but wen you get used to it you never want to use your stock music plaer again.
+Poweramp also has a pretty nifty customization thing going on with themes support which can be downloaded from play store. its UI may look a bit cluttered at first but when you get used to it you never want to use your stock music player again.